m-erhardt/check-container-stats/README.md

   -s SOCKET, --socket SOCKET
                         Path to Docker socket, sets environment variable DOCKER_HOST
+  --wildcard            --container is a wildcard, not an exact match

+Thresholds:
   --cpuwarn CPUWARN     warning threshold for CPU usage (in %) --cpucrit CPUCRIT     critical threshold for CPU usage (in %) --memwarn MEMWARN     warning threshold for memory usage (in Bytes)